zephyris/opengfx2/README.md

 # OpenGFX2
 # ![opengfx2_titletext](https://github.com/zephyris/opengfx2/assets/2762690/1adabdf4-baf8-48b2-ae35-279c3d808d0e)

 "OpenGFX2" graphics base set for [OpenTTD](https://github.com/OpenTTD/OpenTTD).
+It is drawn in a classic 8-bit pixel art style and trys to capture the feel of the original Transport Tycoon graphics by using similar colour schemes, building and object designs, etc. There are two variants:
+* `OpenGFX2 Classic`: An original graphics-style base set, 8-bit at 1x zoom (64 px wide tiles).
+* `OpenGFX2 High Def`: An enhanced base set, using 32-bit images for smoother shading at 4x zoom (256 px wide tiles) for more detail when zooming in.

-This is a spiritual successor to [OpenGFX](https://github.com/OpenTTD/OpenGFX).
-Think of it as "OpenGFX version 2", or maybe that should be "OpenGFX director's edition", "refactored OpenGFX", or perhaps "OpenGFX extra zoom" or "OpenGFX 32bpp".
+OpenGFX2 is a spiritual successor to [OpenGFX](https://github.com/OpenTTD/OpenGFX).
+Think of it as "OpenGFX version 2", or maybe that should be "OpenGFX director's edition", "refactored OpenGFX", or perhaps "OpenGFX extra zoom" or "OpenGFX 32-bit".
 Or some combination of all of them.

-Partly derived directly from OpenGFX, partly redrawn or revised from my original 32bpp sources.
+OpenGFX2 is derived from OpenGFX, but extensively redrawn or revised from my original 32-bit sources.
 Almost all sprites have been updated or revised.

-Features far better organisation of sprites.
-Extensive use of automated composite sprite generation using Python of dubious quality.
-Drawn and coded with extra zoom levels and 32bpp in mind.
+It features far better organisation of sprites, extensive use of automated composite sprite generation (using Python of dubious quality) and is drawn and coded with extra zoom levels and 32-bit in mind.

 ## Quick start

 ### In-game content downloader / BaNaNaS
 It is easiest to use the in-game content downloader (`Check Online Content` in the OpenTTD main menu).

-To install, search for `OpenGFX2`, tick the checkbox next to OpenGFX2 Base graphics, and hit `Download`.
+To install, search for `OpenGFX2`, tick the checkbox next to "OpenGFX2 Classic" Base graphics, and hit `Download`.

 To set as the base graphics set, go to `Game Options > (Graphics) > Base Graphics` from the OpenTTD main menu.
 Select `OpenGFX2 Classic`, then close the `Game Options` window.

 ### Manual download
-Download a release from [the prebuilt grf releases](https://github.com/zephyris/opengfx2/tags) and install using the instructions below.
+Download a release from [the prebuilt GRF releases](https://github.com/zephyris/opengfx2/tags) and install using the instructions below.

 These are early release previews not available in the in-game content downloader.
-This includes base set versions (the "High Def" 32bpp 4x zoom version) and NewGRFs not yet available through the in-game downloader.
+This includes base set versions (the "High Def" 32-bit 4x zoom version) and NewGRFs not yet available through the in-game downloader.

 ### Installation
 Install the baseset by copying `opengfx2_8.tar` and/or `opengfx2_32ez.tar` into the `baseset` directory for your OpenTTD installation.

 Install the newgrfs by copying each `.grf` file into the `newgrf` directory for your OpenTTD installation.

-To set as the base graphics set, go to `Game Options>(Graphics)>Base Graphics` Set and select `OpenGFX2 Classic` (8bpp 1x zoom version) or `OpenGFX2 High Def` (32bpp 4x zoom version).
+To set as the base graphics set, go to `Game Options>(Graphics)>Base Graphics` Set and select `OpenGFX2 Classic` (8-bit 1x zoom version) or `OpenGFX2 High Def` (32-bit 4x zoom version).

 OpenGFX2 has graphical user preferences.
 These can be configured in `Game Options>(Graphics)>Base graphics set>Set parameters`.
 These settings are local graphical changes only, ant can be freely changed, used with any save-game, used on any server, etc.